 (Photo courtesy of American Civil Liberties Union of Washington)

-Following a series of police-involved shootings that came to light as a result of cell phone videos recorded by citizens, to outfit police with body cameras.
+Following a series of police-involved shootings that came to light as a result of cell phone videos recorded by citizens, calls came to outfit police with body cameras.
 About a year ago, D.C. expanded its program to provide cameras to nearly every officer.

 The basic idea behind the cameras is like something from a “Psychology 101” class, namely the Hawthorne effect, where individuals are known to change behavior due to their knowledge of being observed.

 However, a recent study published by The Lab @ DC, called “Evaluating the Effects of Police Body-Worn Camera,” found that police didn’t act much differently.